 Unusual warming around the North Pole has sent a blast of cold Arctic air across Europe.
-A rare snow storm hit Rome on Monday and many other parts of Europe are also being blasted by bitter easterly winds from Siberia, including the UK.
+A rare snow storm hit Rome this week and many other parts of Europe are also being blasted by bitter easterly winds from Siberia, including the UK.

 On the northern tip of Greenland, the Cape Morris Jesup meteorological site has had a record 61 hours of temperatures above freezing so far in 2018, linked to a rare retreat of sea ice in the Arctic winter darkness.
 Around the entire Arctic region, temperatures are now about 20°C above normal, at -8°C.

 And although the Arctic has seen temperatures climbing for decades, the past few years have seen the most extreme changes.
 "For years, absolute values of temperatures have become higher and higher, but if you look a couple years back it's not so interesting whether the temperatures were minus 10 degrees C or minus 5 degrees C because the temperature was still well below zero," Martin Stendel, a climate scientist at the Danish Meteorological Institute, said.

 So what's causing the Arctic's ‘heatwave’?
 A combination of warm weather patterns coming into contact with retreating sea ice and rising and warmer sea levels are causing these elevated temperatures.
 The Arctic's shrinking sea ice has enabled southerly winds to travel for longer stretches without being cooled.